tqtezos/assets.tqtezos.com/docs/token-contracts/fa12/4-fa12-archetype.md

 ## Generate Michelson
 The Archetype source code is available [here](https://github.com/edukera/archetype-lang/blob/0a5ad0832709ac102a14534f22d4f94cb185866d/contracts/fa12.arl).

+This implementation of FA1.2 does not allow minting, that is that the `totalsupply` is the intial and final number of tokens.

 > SHA256 (fa12.arl) = d38260e5f55e630880ecd5d5ed32eb91988d2f34b43a7c031275d8f8a8715184

 The following command generates the Michelson version of the contract in the `fa12.tz` file: